matchaxnb/higurashi_ajatt/README.md

 You can use the extracted text to look up words with copy-paste or open the HTML format in your browser with a dictionary tool like [Rikaitain](https://github.com/Ajatt-Tools/rikaitan#rikaitan) to utilize features like automatic [Anki](https://tatsumoto.neocities.org/blog/setting-up-yomichan#anki-settings) card generation.

-This tool is still a WIP.
+This tool is still a somewhat a WIP.
-Extraction is not supported for all games and chronological order of sections has not been verified.
+The chronological order of sections has not been verified, and it has not been tested that 100% of all data is extracted without any minor losses.

 ## Features